 Lastly, it is clear from reading the article and the study that a number of these participants speak of an emotional disturbance throughout their life with their relationship with food.
 The show provides a great comradery and support system with individuals who have a shared experience while on the show and a lot of encouragement and support.
 However, without emotional and behavioral counseling, the years of emotional upheaval surrounding body weight and food intake will likely continue to plague these individuals as they struggle with their relationship with food especially after the show ended and the focus on them had faded.
 This study in our estimation only shows that there is no way you can ever work your way out of a bad diet and that you must address the behaviors that affect you and your relationship with food for long term success.
 (Along with a whole lot of concern about the methods used.)

 At the Well Effect® we specialize in instructing and guiding individuals in all these areas with a proven record of long term success.
 Our Soma Science℠ approach to body transformations is a scientifically effective and efficient approach as we help people becoming healthier with weight loss.
 We teach you how to participate safely with strength training and interval training that maintains and builds lean body muscle mass while losing weight to help maintain and improve your metabolic rate.
-Implicit in our Soma Science℠ approach is that body transformations can not be done with exercise alone and we use our expertise to examine your food choices and help you manage your food intake so the you can “Eat like you want to weigh”™.
+Implicit in our Soma Science℠ approach is that body transformations can not be done with exercise alone and we use our expertise to examine your food choices and help you manage your food intake so the you can “Eat like you want to Live”™.